USNS Kingsport: Satellite communications ship Kingsport

 USNS Kingsport (T-AG 164) under way, 29 January 1963.
 The photo shows the 53-foot white plastic dome that protects the 30-foot stabilized parabolic antenna.

 On 24 September 1961, she was delivered to the Portland, Oregon facilities of Willamette Iron & Steel Company where she underwent conversion to become the first satellite communications ship.
 On 14 November 1961 she was renamed Kingsport and reclassified AG-164.

 Designed for use by the United States Army Satellite Communications Agency in the defense satellite communications programs, Project ADVENT, USNS Kingsport underwent extensive alteration during conversion.
 A special high frequency radio station was installed for ship-to-shore communications.
 She received advanced tracking and telemetry equipment and anti-roll stabilization tanks.
 In addition, a 30-foot, gyro-stabilized, computer-oriented, triaxial, parabolic antenna was installed on her afterdeck.
 Housed in a 53-foot, plastic, air-pressurized radome, this antenna permitted precision tracking of a high altitude satellite at any angle above the horizon.

-Prime Minister Balewa (2nd from right) talks to the late President John F. Kennedy on the first live broadcast via the SYNCOM satellite from USNS Kingsport in Lagos, Nigeria.
+Prime Minister Balewa (2nd from right) talks to President John F. Kennedy on the first live broadcast via the SYNCOM satellite from USNS Kingsport in Lagos, Nigeria.

 Kingsport sailed to Lagos, Nigeria after Syncom 2 had been successfully launched on 26 July 1963 to serve as the terminal control station during testing and evaluation of the satellite.
 On 23 August 1963, President John F. Kennedy in Washington, D.C., telephoned Nigerian Prime Minister Abubakar Balewa aboard the Kingsport docked in Lagos Harbor via Syncom 2, the first geosynchronous communication satellite.
 It was the first live two-way call between heads of state by satellite.
 Syncom 2 and Relay 1 linked Nigeria, Brazil and the United States with Kingsport transmitting through Syncom 2 to New Jersey and New Jersey via Relay 1 to Rio de Janeiro.
 During this period Gulf of Guinea oceanographic data, composed of depths temperature and salinity from a 1000 m station, were transmitted from the to the National Oceanographic Data Center via Kingsport and Syncom 2.